leoMurtha/WBCS18002/README.md

    * User also should use the Accept header for specifying the extension of the response (json or csv) the default is json.

- **Number of minutes of delay per carrier attributed to carrier-specific reasons (i.e. attributes carrier and late aircraft in the dataset)/all reasons, for a given month/all months available and for a specific airport/across all US airports**
+ **Number of minutes of delay per carrier attributed to carrier-specific reasons (i.e. attributes carrier and late aircraft in the dataset) or to all reasons, for a given month or for all months available and for a specific airport or across all US airports**
 ----
-  Returns json/csv list of number of minutes of delay per carrier
+  Returns a json/csv list of number of minutes of delay per carrier in general or with specific attributes.

 * **URL**